kavia-common/clash-royale-ethereum-matchmaker-171107-171116/frontend/README.md

-# Lightweight React Template for KAVIA

-This project provides a minimal React template with a clean, modern UI and minimal dependencies.
+# Clash Royale Ethereum Matchmaker - Frontend

+This is the React frontend for browsing player profiles, linking Clash Royale accounts, filtering by wager, and running the escrow flow for ETH wagers.

-## Features
+## Development Modes

-- Lightweight: No heavy UI frameworks - uses only vanilla CSS and React
-- Modern UI: Clean, responsive design with KAVIA brand styling
-- Fast: Minimal dependencies for quick loading times
-- Simple: Easy to understand and modify
+- Mock API mode: If `REACT_APP_API_URL` is not set in `.env`, the frontend returns deterministic mock data for profiles, wagers, and history.
+Components will show a small banner indicating "Mock API mode".
+- Dry-run escrow: If `REACT_APP_DRY_RUN_ESCROW=true`, the blockchain service simulates a deposit with a synthetic tx hash and a short confirmation delay.
+The Escrow modal shows a banner indicating "Dry-run mode".
+No on-chain transactions are sent.

-## Environment Setup
+## Environment Variables

-Copy the example environment file and configure required values.

-1) Copy .env.example to .env
-- cp .env.example .env

-2) Set the following variables in .env:
-- REACT_APP_API_URL: Backend base URL (e.g., http://localhost:8000)
+Create a `.env` file in the `frontend` directory.
+See `.env.example` for an example.
+Key variables:

+- `REACT_APP_API_URL` (optional in dev): Backend API base URL.
+If omitted, mock data is used and a banner is shown.
-- REACT_APP_ESCROW_ADDRESS: Escrow contract address on the configured chain
+- `REACT_APP_ESCROW_ADDRESS`: Escrow contract address on the configured chain.
-- REACT_APP_CHAIN_ID: Numeric chain ID (e.g., 1 for Mainnet, 11155111 for Sepolia)
+- `REACT_APP_CHAIN_ID`: Numeric chain ID (e.g., 11155111 for Sepolia).
-- REACT_APP_BLOCK_EXPLORER_BASE: Block explorer base URL (e.g., https://sepolia.etherscan.io)
+- `REACT_APP_BLOCK_EXPLORER_BASE`: Block explorer base URL (e.g., https://sepolia.etherscan.io).
+- `REACT_APP_DRY_RUN_ESCROW`: Set to `true` to simulate escrow deposits without on-chain tx.

 Notes:
-- All variables must be prefixed with REACT_APP_ to be accessible by the React app.
+- All variables must be prefixed with `REACT_APP_` to be accessible by the React app.
 - In development, the app will log helpful warnings if variables are missing or inconsistent.
-- Do not commit your .env file to version control.
+- Do not commit your `.env` file to version control.

-## Getting Started

-Environment
-- Copy .env.example to .env and set:
-  - REACT_APP_API_URL: your backend base URL (e.g., http://localhost:8000)
-  - REACT_APP_ESCROW_ADDRESS: escrow contract address on the active chain

-Integration
+## Where logic lives

-- API calls are centralized in src/services/api.js
+- API calls are centralized in `src/services/api.js`.
+This file includes mock fallbacks when no `REACT_APP_API_URL` is set.
-- Ethers escrow deposit helper is in src/services/blockchain.js
-- Profile list fetches data from backend; Escrow flow hits backend and contract
-- Clash Royale linking & stats (read-only): After linking via LinkAccountModal (tag or token), open the ClashRoyaleDashboard to view player profile and trophies.
-Stats are fetched by the backend from Supercell’s official API; no tokens are sent directly to Supercell from the browser.
+- Blockchain interactions are in `src/services/blockchain.js`.
+This file includes a dry-run mode when `REACT_APP_DRY_RUN_ESCROW=true`.
+- `ProfileList.jsx` shows a banner when mock mode is active.
+- `EscrowModal.jsx` shows a banner when dry-run is active.

+## Available Scripts

 In the project directory, you can run: